Ten years later, in 1867, the Chicago & North Western Railway acquired this route. No building was ever done under the LT&P, and C&NW completed it.

 Nonetheless, this line was completed in 1873.
 At Elroy, the line connected to a line to Madison.
 This line had been completed from Madison through Reedsburg to Elroy in 1872 by the Baraboo Air Line Railroad.

 One of the challenges of the Sparta-Elroy portion of the line was three massive tunnels under sandstone bluffs.
 These were completed in 1873.

-But, regardless of the traffic, once the new double track line between the Twin Cities and Milwaukee through Eau Claire opened in 1911, the traffic fell off hard north of Elroy.
+But, regardless of the traffic, once the new double track line between Wyeville and Milwaukee was complete, the traffic fell off hard north of Elroy.

 Another contributing factor was a connection directly to that line at Wyeville, built from Sparta in 1912.

 The first abandonment came in 1964 when the C&NW shut down the line from Sparta to Elroy.

 The next round came in 1977, when the northern end of the line was shut down from Winona to Trempealeau.

 By 1985, the line would be shut down from Reedsburg to Elroy.
 And the final blow came in the 1980s when the Trempealeau to Sparta line was abandoned.

 With these massive abandonments, the lines became part of trails.
 The first rail-trail in the nation, the Elroy-Sparta trail was completed in 1965.